 - Other medications.
-If your dog takes other drugs, even over-the-counter drugs, Pepto Bismol might interact poorly.
+If your dog takes other drugs, even over-the-counter drugs, they might interact poorly.
 This is especially true for steroids or NSAIDs.

 - Medical conditions.
 Certain conditions might be worsened by Pepto Bismol, so consult your veterinarian.
-Dogs that suffer from bleeding, clotting, or platelet disorders are especially at risk for complications.
+Dogs who suffer from bleeding, clotting, or platelet disorders are especially at risk for complications.